A great location near all the main tourist sites, but in a tranquil waterside setting.

 Riverside Edinburgh property within an enclosed private development located in the vibrant Shore area of Leith and only 10 minutes from Princes Street.
 Free parking.
 Residents only boardwalk on riverside.

 Leith is the historic port of Edinburgh.
 It has undergone significant regeneration and now contains a good number of excellent bars, traditional pubs and a great range of restaurants (from Pizza Express to Michelin Starred Fine Dining).
+It has been named in the Times Newspaper as one of the UK's 30 most fashionable places to live.
 Close to the Royal Yacht Britannia and the Ocean Terminal shopping centre/multiplex cinema.
 Frequent public transport links to city centre.
 After a day's sightseeing, you will find a wide choice of eating places within walking distance.

 |Size||Sleeps up to 6, 3 bedrooms|